 The mission of the Summer Outreach program is to provide opportunities for high school students to participate in programs to expand their understanding of world cultures and international affairs.
 The primary goals of this scholarship program include:

-Students seeking scholarships are asked to first refer to Expectation of Student Return Activity agreement in Important Documents and Forms below, outlining the expectations the Council has of students after having participated in one of these programs.
-They then must complete one of the summer study applications by Feb.
-3,2014, the date indicated on the appropriate application, and be interviewed by members of the Council Outreach Committee.
+Juniors seeking scholarships are asked to first refer to Expectation of Student Return Activity agreement in Important Documents and Forms below, outlining the expectations the Council has of students after having participated in one of these programs.
+They then must complete the Summer Cultural Ambassador applications by Jan 21, 2017, the date indicated on the appropriate application, and be interviewed by members of the Council Outreach Committee.
 Priority will be given to applicants for countries outside Western Europe and for program themes within the countries that relate to the mission of the Naples Council on World Affairs-"to educate, inspire and engage our community in international affairs and critical global issues."
 Students are encouraged to check out the programs offered by both the EIL and the SDC to be sure that you are aware of all country and theme programs available.
 After students are approved by the NCWA Outreach Committee, the official EIL/SDC application will be completed online through the Outreach Committee contact.

 All of the students who traveled abroad lived with host families for part of their experience and participated in community service activities.

-Import Documents and Form
+Import Documents and Forms